akiarostami/sveltekit-tailwind-blog-starter/README.md

   - [ ] [plausible](https://plausible.io/)
   - [ ] [simple analytics](https://simpleanalytics.com/)
   - [ ] google analytics
-- [x] Support for tags - each unique tag will be its own page
 - [ ] Support for multiple authors
-- [x] Support for Pre-render
 - [ ] Support for different Newsletter system
   - [ ] mailchimp
   - [ ] buttondown